 Melasma is characterised by brown blemishes and spots which resemble freckles.
 These usually appear on the face, though they can emerge on any area of the body.
 The spots may disappear on their own after a few months.
 However, they are unlikely to disappear if you are using the birth control pill, are pregnant, or if you suffer from a medical condition that affects your hormones.

 Melasma is often treated via a medical skin peel.
-This non-surgical procedure works by removing the top layers of skin (which are marked by the brown spots and patches) to reveal the clean, healthy skin underneath.
+This non-surgical procedure works by removing the top layers of skin (which are marked by brown spots and patches) to reveal clean, healthy skin underneath.

-Alternatively, a non-invasive laser treatment can be used to treat melasma.
+Alternatively, non-invasive laser treatment can be used to treat melasma.
 During this procedure, a beam of wavelength energy light is directed at the melanin pigmentation in the skin.
 This lowers the amount of melanin in your body, which eradicates the brown marks and spots.